Crime-Violence on Indian Reservations

 The New York Times produced two articles in February 2012 on crime and violence on Indian reservations.
-The 310 reservations are another example of total social breakdown.
-The press whines on about racism and playing up political correctness while ignoring reality: it's the culture and it must change.
+Many of the 310 reservations are another example of total social breakdown.
+The press cries racism they ignore reality: it's the culture and it must change.

 Of the 310 Indian reservations in America many are simply third-world hell holes.
 Murder, sexual abuse, and assault are as bad as the worse inner-city slum.
 According to the Justice Department, "American Indian women are 10 times as likely to be murdered than other Americans.
 They are raped or sexually assaulted at a rate four times the national average, with more than one in three having either been raped or experienced an attempted rape."

 In addition two-thirds of Indian children are born to single mothers.
 Instead of encouraging cultural assimilation and helping Indians leave the reservations with proper skills training and education, we celebrate "diversity" and keep them "in their place."
 That "place" includes their inability to enforce their own laws to protect the members of their community.

 While an indifferent and politically correct Federal Government claims that as their jurisdiction, like the immigration laws they simply refuse to do their job.
 The Indians themselves are very limited in what they can do and can't sentence someone for more than say 1 year.

 In other cases the NYT laments efforts to clean out crime and lawlessness in minority communities as "racism", but here whine at the lack of law enforcement and a 'second class' legal system.
 The federal government, blinded by political correctness, refuses to consider the internal cultural and social reasons for this behavior.
 Not only do they refuse to enforce the laws to control this level of crime, it seems they fear doing so because filling prisons with Indian criminals violates the doctrine of political correctness.